-Tonight we had dinner with architect Oana Stanescu at her apartment in Harlem.
+On a chilly day in May, we had dinner with architect Oana Stanescu at her home in Harlem.
 Oana is an accomplished Architect and educator currently based in New York by way of Romania, South Africa, Switzerland and London.
 She holds multiple teaching appointments and designs through her own practice in Long Island City.

 Despite the cold spring conditions outside, Oana cultivated an inviting gathering space in her living room overlooking a lush garden behind the building.
 As we entered, Oana offered to swap our wet shoes for house slippers and we made ourselves comfortable in the living room where a wooden crate lid has been given a new purpose as an accommodating coffee table.
 A large painted portrait of a notorious assassin hangs over the sofa and trace paper pinned to the wall depicts profiles of an upcoming project.
 The heaviest and most oversized of the books belonging to Oana and her flatmate spill out from their respective personal bookcases onto the crate and other available surfaces, most containing notes of recollection and dedication scribbled inside the covers.

 After the first pours of wine, we uncased an armament of pies from Harlem’s Sottacasa pizzeria.
 Guests spread around the living room in a circle of eclectic chairs including a beautiful pair from Ishigami’s Family collection.
 In addition to our group of dinner guests, we were joined by Oana’s flatmate and her dog Perry.
 We uncorked more bottles of red and white wine and began the proceedings with introductions before launching into the beginning of our conversation.